vktrannguyen/MLSF-protocol/README.md

 - **DEKOIS2.0** sub-folder: all input and output files for Section A of this protocol.
 - **Own_data** sub-folder: all input and output files for Sections B, C, D of this protocol.
 There are smaller sub-folders as follows:
   - **SMILES** sub-folder: all SMILES strings of the users' own true actives, true inactives and decoys.
-  - **ChemAxon** sub-folder: raw data for Fig. 4 in the manuscript and Figures S1-S2 in Supporting Information.
+  - **ChemAxon** sub-folder: raw data for Figure 4 in the manuscript and Figures S1-S2 in Supporting Information.
   - **MLSF_PETS** sub-folder: all input and output files related to training-test partitions obtained from the "Pre-Existing Test Set" (PETS) option.
   - **MLSF_OTS** sub-folder: all input and output files related to training-test partitions obtained from the "Own Test Set" (OTS) option.
   - *data.xlsx*: the master Excel file where all necessary information on the users' own true actives and true inactives is stored.
-- **D-test-sets** sub-folder: all input and output files related to the "Dissimilar" (D) test sets of each target's PETS and OTS (Tables 2, 3).
+- **D-test-sets** sub-folder: all files related to the "Dissimilar" (D) test sets of each target's PETS and OTS (Tables 2, 3).

 The code is found in the **Protocol_Code** folder: